tcbtechnologies/oidc-cicd/presentations/bsidesseattle24/presentation.md

 <!-- -- Ted --

     This is the hard part, not because it's hard, but because it's fiddly and you will bang your head against it.
 Pay careful attention to the claims (you can inspect the JWT that Gitlab or Github generates).
-The saudience and subject need to match precisely; Capitalization matters.
+The audience and subject need to match precisely; Capitalization matters.

 See our example repository for the precise, working invocations.